 Email: millerjaw@health.missouri.edu

-If the Complaint involves the University’s Title IX Coordinator, Complaints may be made to the System Title IX Coordinator.
-If the Complaint involves the System Title IX Coordinator, reports may be made to the System President.
+If the report of alleged sexual harassment in a University education program or activity involves the University’s Title IX Coordinator, reports may be made to the System Title IX Coordinator.
+If the report involves the System Title IX Coordinator, reports may be made to the System President.
 The contact information for the System President is:

 Office of the President 321 University Hall Columbia, MO 65211 Telephone: 573-882-2011 Email: umpresident@umsystem.edu